Identifying Birds

 The Sharp-shinned Hawk is the smallest accipiter in North America, roughly the size of a robin or a large thrush.
 At first glance it looks nearly identical to a Cooper's Hawk, which is why distinguishing the two is one of the most talked-about challenges in birds of prey identification.

-Adult Sharp-shinneds have the same rusty-barred chest and blue-gray back as Cooper's, but they are noticeably smaller.
-The head looks small and rounded relative to the body.
+Adult Sharp-shinneds have the same rusty-barred chest and blue-gray back as Cooper's, but they are noticeably smaller, with a head that looks small and rounded relative to the body, almost like it barely sits above the shoulders.
 In flight, the tail appears more square-cut or even slightly notched at the tip rather than rounded.

 Juveniles, like Cooper's, are brown with streaked chests, but the streaking tends to look thinner and blurrier.